Welcome To Australian Guitar Academy

-6. Performance Opportunities: Here you will get regular chances to perform in front of an audience if that interests you.
+6. Performance Opportunities: At Australian Guitar Academy you will get regular chances to perform in front of an audience if that interests you.
 No pressure, of course.

 7. Recording Opportunities: You will also have the chance to record your playing from time to time.
 Not only will you get to measure and evaluate your own progress, but you also get a real product (a CD of your playing) to share with family and friends.

-8. Learning Resources: An experienced guitar teacher has a library of musical and learning resources at their disposal.
+8. Learning Resources: Australian Guitar Academy has a library of musical and learning resources to help you reach your goals swiftly and confidently.
 No more scouring the Internet for dodgy TABs or chord charts.
-I can provide what you need or at least help source it.
+We can provide what you need or at least help source it.
 If you want to learn something specific, don’t hesitate to ask.

-9. Support and Encouragement: The most important thing I can do is to help you set goals, identify your strengths and weaknesses and help to keep you moving forward with your playing.
+9. Support and Encouragement: The most important thing we can do is to help you set goals, identify your strengths and weaknesses and help to keep you moving forward with your playing.